John Mannarino | President

 Ms. Melles has participated in the complete life cycle of multiple aircraft certification programs, having been deeply involved in software and AEH certification plans and strategies as well as process improvements.
 For several years, she was involved in fly-by-wire software and AEH, resulting in successful certification of large aircraft programs.

-Throughout her career, Ms. Melles has accumulated vast experience as it relates to design assurance processes, oversight and audits.
-She has liaised with multiple certification authorities namely, Transport Canada Civil Aviation (TCCA), the Canadian Department of National Defense (DND), the Canadian Directorate of Technical Airworthiness and Engineering Support (DTAES), the National Civil Aviation Agency of Brazil (ANAC), the Federal Aviation Administration (FAA), the European Aviation Safety Agency (EASA), and the Civil Airworthiness Administration of China.
+Throughout her career, Ms. Melles has accumulated vast array of experience as it relates to design assurance processes, oversight and audits.
+She has liaised with multiple certification authorities namely, Transport Canada Civil Aviation (TCCA), the Canadian Department of National Defense (DND), the Canadian Technical Airworthiness Authority (TAA), the National Civil Aviation Agency of Brazil (ANAC), the Federal Aviation Administration (FAA), the European Aviation Safety Agency (EASA), and the Civil Airworthiness Administration of China (CAAC).
 Ms. Melles had also led several on-site audits for software, AEH development and verification organizations, including major avionics and flight control manufacturers in the United States.
-As a result, Ms. Melles has accumulated extensive experience with DO-178-B/C and DO-254 standards and the writing of all associated life cycle data and compliance reports.
+As a result, Ms. Melles has accumulated extensive experience with RTCA/DO-178B/C and RTCA/DO-254 standards, including the writing of all associated life cycle data and compliance reports.

 Maria Del Re | Administration